takeshi-aihana/CMake_Help_ja/Help/guide/tutorial/Adding Usage Requirements for a Library.rst

   cmake ../Step3
   cmake --build .

 Next, use the newly built ``Tutorial`` and verify that it is working as expected.

-Solution
+解決方法
 --------

 Let's update the code from the previous step to use the modern CMake approach of usage requirements.

 We want to state that anybody linking to ``MathFunctions`` needs to include the current source directory, while ``MathFunctions`` itself doesn't.
 This can be expressed with an ``INTERFACE`` usage requirement.
 Remember ``INTERFACE`` means things that consumers require but the producer doesn't.

-At the end of ``MathFunctions/CMakeLists.txt``, use :command:`target_include_directories` with the ``INTERFACE`` keyword, as
+At the end of ``MathFunctions/CMakeLists.txt``, use :command:`target_include_directories` with the ``INTERFACE`` keyword, as follows:
-follows:

 .. raw:: html

-  <details><summary>TODO 1: Click to show/hide answer</summary>
+  <details><summary>TODO 1: （クリックして答えを見る／隠す）</summary>

 .. literalinclude:: Step4/MathFunctions/CMakeLists.txt
   :caption: TODO 1: MathFunctions/CMakeLists.txt